wassname/valuations_of_ethereum/README.md

 # Endnote

 My personal opinion is that valuation models argue whether something will go up 10%  or 20% if it works.
-But the real question is if it works.
-You absolutely need to discount it by the risk or it's a useless number.
-In fact the medium term price is best looked at as <eventual value> * <chance of success>.
+But the real question is if it works at all.
+You absolutely need to discount it by it's risk or it's a useless number.
+In fact the medium term price is best looked at as the expected value = <eventual value> * <chance of success>.
 Price changes seem to happen as we update our mental estimate of <chance of success>.

 If ETH is 30-300k, then the current price implies a 90-99% estimation of failure by the market.
 I think the risk is lower than this, therefore the expected value is higher.